 The important thing to remember about perils is that they can be quite broad.
-They can range from the previously mentioned fire to vandalism, to a robbery and more, but the important thing to remember is that for you to be protected from such a peril, it must be covered by your insurance policy.
+They can range from the previously mentioned fire to vandalism, robbery, and more.
+Still, the important thing to remember is that for you to be protected from such peril, it must be covered by your insurance policy.

 Understanding the Different Types of Perils

-Having an understanding about the different types of perils your insurance policies will protect against will help you understand which kind of policies you will need.
-There are different industry terms that can help you navigate the terminology of the insurance world and avoid a misunderstanding.
+Having an understanding of the different types of covered perils your insurance policies will protect against will help you understand which kind of policies you will need.
+Different industry terms can help you navigate the terminology of the insurance world and avoid misunderstanding.
 Get to know the different perils and what coverage types your insurance carrier may offer to help protect you against below:

 Home Insurance Covered Perils

 When it comes to home insurance, there are a variety of home insurance policies that may cover different perils and your personal belongings in different ways.
 Knowing which kind of home insurance you have and what your perils are will help you navigate the specific perils your home insurance policy is protecting you from.
 Speak with your agent to understand the specifics, and take a look below for some of the most common perils facing homeowners today:

 - Damage from the weight of ice and snow

 - Sudden defects to a household system or damage from an electrical current that is artificially generated

 Most homeowners insurance policies protect against the same perils.
 There are several different types of home insurance policies, and you can learn about each one and several other questions you may have here.
 The basic idea for the most popular home insurance policies, HO2, HO3, and HO5, is more on how they cover rather than what they cover.
 Each policy is different, and the best practice is always to speak with a trusted agent.
 Learn more about some of the most popular home insurance policies available for homes today and how they relate to covered perils:

 |HO2||Home, personal belongings, protection against liability, and loss of use protection.||The most popular basic form of homeowners insurance, perils must be named specifically on your policy for coverage.|